Michael-Ian/Michael-Ian.github.io/projects.md

 ---

-# GreenTea — Real English Practice Through Conversation
+# MapleTalk — Real Conversations.
+Real Confidence

 **Type**: Independent Startup Project
-**Timeline**: 2025 – Present
+**Timeline**: 2024 – Present
-**Role**: Founder / Content Strategist
+**Role**: Founder

 ## Overview

-GreenTea is a cross-cultural English practice service designed to help non-native speakers become fluent through natural conversation not lessons or textbooks.
-The brand was developed and tested using Social Media Platform such as Instagram (@GreenTea.EN) and Red Note (小红书) to build trust, attract users, and differentiate from traditional tutoring models.
+MapleTalk started as a side project—a cross-cultural English practice service designed to help non-native speakers become fluent through natural conversation, not lessons or textbooks.
+Over the past year, it has grown into something that now requires my full attention, eventually leading to collaborations with mentors, incubators and angel investors, and securing over $10,000 CAD in initial investments.

 This project focuses on helping users improve real-life English speaking confidence through short-form content, 1-on-1 chat sessions, and brand storytelling across Chinese and Western platforms.

 ## Concept

-Unlike standard tutoring, GreenTea positions itself as a “language gym” — where users don’t learn more English, they **use** the English they already know.
+Unlike standard tutoring, MapleTalk positions itself as a “language gym” — where users don’t learn more English, they **use** the English they already know.
 The core message: **“Practice > Theory.”**

 Content emphasizes:
 - Real conversational practice